ironhack-labs/lab-css-recipes-clone/README.md

-For more information on CSS Counters check: [MDN -  Using CSS counters](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Counter_Styles/Using_CSS_counters)
+For more information on CSS Counters, check: [MDN -  Using CSS counters](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Counter_Styles/Using_CSS_counters)